Groops social app

 I now had all the pieces to build the product.
 It was time to start constructing this app.

-I created screens for the homepage, on boarding flow, profile and chat features that would function well enough to perform usability tests.
+I created screens for this minimum viable product that I’d use for usability tests, including the homepage, on boarding flow, profile and chat features.

 Designing a dynamic onboarding flow